MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Request credit extension

-In case of simple or important overage, in the case additional purchase and/or reallocation of credit can't be done in a timely manner, we allow Makers in AI Builder portal and Admin in Power Platform admin center to request credit extension.
+In the case of simple or important overage, and when additional purchase and/or reallocation of credit can't be done in a timely manner, we allow makers in the AI Builder portal and admins in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/home) to request a credit extension.

-Selecting **Request extension** in the overage banner in the AI Builder page or Power Platform admin center page will perform following actions:
+Selecting **Request extension** in the overage banner in the AI Builder page or [Power Platform admin center](https://admin.powerplatform.microsoft.com/home) performs following actions:
 - Send an email to Power Platform admins.
 - Add 200,000 extension credits for the current month.